Sport at Knighton House

 In the autumn term our Astroturf is well used with daily hockey lessons, team training and matches with local schools.
 In the autumn term, gymnastics begins, with a weekly lesson for every class.
 There is also the opportunity for extra training in gymnastics club where more advanced skills are developed.
 Our gymnasts all work hard towards the annual Gymnastic competition, which we regularly host.
 The spring term focuses on Netball and Cross Country.
 We take part in local cross-country competitions and throughout the year we make use of our beautiful grounds and the surrounding countryside to train.
 Summer means Rounders, Tennis and the recent introduction of Cricket and we provide optional tennis tuition throughout the year to get our players ready for the many tournaments and matches which take place then.
 Swimming takes place all year round and all pupils are taught a variety of strokes as well as personal survival skills.

-As well as this, we also strive to give an extra dimension to sport by giving opportunities for girls to try new sports: orienteering, climbing, windsurfing, paddle boarding and lacrosse are just some of the other activities we have offered.
+As well as this, we also strive to give an extra dimension to sport by giving opportunities for children to try new sports: orienteering, climbing, windsurfing, paddle boarding and lacrosse are just some of the other activities we have offered.

 We also train to compete at a high level, entering local, IAPS and North Dorset competitions.
 We regularly represent North Dorset and have competed at National Prep School Athletics events.

 Gym is all about body mechanics and body conditioning, which might well lead to somersaults and round-offs, but more importantly leads to quality of movement and control of movement.
-What we are looking to instil in girls is the importance of basic skills done well, laying the foundations for increasing complexity within the skills repertoire.
-Within the skills, we differentiate, taking one mechanical action i.e. a cartwheel, then encouraging girls to extend their own skills, progressing on to a round-off and from there to a round-off one handed.
+What we are looking to instil in children is the importance of basic skills done well, laying the foundations for increasing complexity within the skills repertoire.
+Within the skills, we differentiate, taking one mechanical action i.e. a cartwheel, then encouraging pupils to extend their own skills, progressing on to a round-off and from there to a round-off one handed.

 In the gym, we explore the idea of the counterbalance – a super way to practise pair work and support of each-other.
-We encourage girls to be confident in using their bodies, which can then be applied to other sports and other aspects of the curriculum.
+We encourage children to be confident in using their bodies, which can then be applied to other sports and other aspects of the curriculum.

-In the senior years, we draw on girls’ knowledge of science; if they are struggling to master a particular movement, we ask them to consider the physics of it, forces and angles, for example, and their body’s possibilities.
+In the senior years, we draw on children’s knowledge of science; if they are struggling to master a particular movement, we ask them to consider the physics of it, forces and angles, for example, and their body’s possibilities.

 Watch our ‘Sport at Knighton’ video